pydantic/pydantic/docs/why.md

 ## Strict mode and data coercion {#strict-lax}
 {% endraw %}

-By default, Pydantic is tolerant to common incorrect types and coerces data to the right type - e.g. a numeric string passed to an `int` field will be parsed as an `int`.
+By default, Pydantic is tolerant to common incorrect types and coerces data to the right type &mdash; e.g. a numeric string passed to an `int` field will be parsed as an `int`.

-Pydantic also has `strict=True` mode, where types are not coerced and a validation error is raised unless the input data exactly matches the schema or type hint.
+Pydantic also has `strict=True` mode &mdash; also known as "Strict mode" &mdash; where types are not coerced and a validation error is raised unless the input data exactly matches the schema or type hint.

 But strict mode would be pretty useless when validating JSON data since JSON doesn't have types matching many common python types like `datetime`, `UUID` or `bytes`.

-To solve this, Pydantic can parse and validate JSON in one step, this allows sensible data conversion like RFC3339 (aka ISO8601) strings to `datetime` objects.
+To solve this, Pydantic can parse and validate JSON in one step.
+This allows sensible data conversion like RFC3339 (aka ISO8601) strings to `datetime` objects.
 Since the JSON parsing is implemented in Rust, it's also very performant.

-??? example "Example - Strict mode that's actual useful"
+??? example "Example - Strict mode that's actually useful"
     ```py
     from datetime import datetime